 You don’t need an art critic to tell you Monet was a great artist.
 You can see it yourself; you absolutely can.
 I came out of that exhibition and it made me look everywhere, everywhere intensely.
 That little shadow on Michigan Avenue, the light hitting the leaf.
 I thought: "My god, now I’ve seen that.
 He’s made me see it."
 Most people don’t see things like that.
 They can’t get pleasure like that, can they?
 Monet gives it to you though, for he was a generous spirit, and you can then take pleasure in looking at things freshly.

 - Some Large New Paintings and Twenty-Five Dogs Upstairs, L.A.
-Louver, Venice, CA (Apr 7–May 6); catalogue.
+Louver, Venice, CA, USA (Apr 7–May 6); catalogue.

-- Peter Clothier, Modern Masters: David Hockney, New York: Abbeville Press.
+- Hockney: Modern Masters, by Peter Clothier, New York: Abbeville Press.